-- > To raise awareness about international standards and developments regarding the right to information (RTI). - > To raise awareness about the Jordanian legal framework for the right to information. - ➤ To help participants who should mostly be information officers from public authorities to understand better their responsibilities under the Law (i.e. all of the activities that the Law requires them to do in terms of implementation). - > To help participants think about how they will discharge those responsibilities, including in terms of what their priorities are.
+- ➤ To raise awareness about international standards and developments regarding the right to information (RTI). - > To raise awareness about the Maldivian legal framework for the right to information. - ➤ To help participants who should mostly be information officers and senior management from public authorities to understand better their responsibilities under the RTI Act (i.e. all of the activities that the Act requires them to do in terms of implementation). - ➤ To help participants think about how they will discharge those responsibilities, including in terms of what their priorities are.